raonigabriel/poc-parquet/README.md

 - Read/Write CSV files
 - Read/Write Parquet files
 - Read/Write from Postgres
+- Read/Write from Icerberg with JDBC catalog and S3 storage
 - Load and use all required libraries successfully
 - Package the app as an "uber-jar"
 - Multi-platform builds using Docker "buildx" + QEMU both locally and with GitHub Actions